Instant Pot Apple Cider Pork Chops [Video]

 - Place the trivet that usually comes with the IP on top of the potatoes, a steamer basket will also work.

-Add the carrots.
-You may add foil to the trivet, to prevent the carrots from falling thru the spaces.
+- Add the carrots.
+You may add foil to the trivet, to prevent the carrots from falling through the spaces.
 Poke a few whole with a fork into the foil for steam to circulate.

 - Add the pork chops on top of the carrots.